Security-Onion-Solutions/securityonion-docs/alerts.rst

 Alerts
 ======

 :ref:`soc` gives you access to our new Alerts interface.
-This interface allows you to quickly get an overview of the alerts that Security Onion is generating and quickly drill down into details, pivot to :ref:`pcap` or :ref:`hunt`, and escalate alerts to :ref:`hive`.
+This interface allows you to get an overview of the alerts that Security Onion is generating and quickly drill down into details, pivot to :ref:`pcap` or :ref:`hunt`, and escalate alerts to :ref:`hive`.

 Toggles
 -------